Quick Response Report Submission Guidelines

 - Research Questions: List the guiding research questions for this study.

-- Study Site Description: This section can include a description of the study location, additional details related to the disaster, and the geographic and cultural context in which this work takes place.
+- Study Site Description: This section should include a description of the study location, additional details related to the disaster, and/or the geographic and cultural context in which this work takes place.
+Any lessons learned in terms of attaining access to the study site or sites should be included here as well.

 - Researcher Positionality, Reciprocity, and Other Ethical Considerations: This section offers the opportunity to elaborate on the role of research positionality, reciprocity in the context of the research, and other relevant ethical considerations.